"Sowing the Seeds of Harmony through Nature"

 Its goal is to promote interest in ecology, horticulture, and design while stimulating a lifetime involvement with nature.
 Currently, members are teaming with Daisy/Brownie Troop #6142.

 Parkland Garden Club partnered with Upper Macungie Township Recreation Supervisor Emily Crosby-Piszczek to offer a gardening activity to help children who are attending the summer camp learn about seeds, soil, and earthworms.
-PGC's Helen Papathanasiou, Gail Micca, Karly Lazo and Vivki Sorg developed the gardening workshop which was offered to children aged 6 through 12 on June 18th, 19th and 25th, 2024 at Jaindl, Veterans and Fogelsville elementary schools.
+PGC's Helen Papathanasiou, Gail Micca, Karly Lazo and Vicki Sorg developed the gardening workshop which was offered to children aged 6 through 12 on June 18th, 19th and 25th, 2024 at Jaindl, Veterans and Fogelsville elementary schools.

 The campers were divided into groups by age and began the activity by listening and answering questions posed by Barbara Campbell.
 Barbara read a book called “The Saved Seed” written by Brenda Moore, the current president of National Garden Clubs, Inc. The book illustrates how seeds saved from carving a pumpkin at Halloween can be planted to grow a vine with new pumpkins for the next year.